theogpt/theogpt.github.io/hidden-side-of-christian-festivals/index.md

 - Chapter XVII - All Saints' Day
 - Chapter XVIII - All Souls' Day

-PART TWO - Some Days of Special Interest
+Part II - Some Days of Special Interest

 - Chapter XIX - The Faith of Our Fathers
 - Chapter XX - Our Attitude Towards Life